tin-z/coccinelleforrust_personal_mirror/docs/Getting Started.md

 ```

 We would have to change all occurences of setSpeed to incorporate a new parameter while keeping the magnitude of speed the same.
-Using regex for this would be extremely tedious.

 To do this in SmPL is simple.
 We will need something called metavariables.
 Metavariables are variables which can represent different parts of an Abstract Syntax Tree.
-Currently cfr only supports expression, identifier and type metavariables(Type inference has not been implemented yet, but is under development).
+Currently cfr supports expression, identifier, type, lifetime, and parameter metavariables.
 More metavariables are being added.
 To achieve the above task we would need two metavariables, one for refering to the wheel instance and the other for the speed.
 The SmPL would look something like this :-

 ```
 @ rule1 @